sandeepkumar17/td-dev.to/blog-posts/tips-and-tricks/understand-ienumerable-iqueryable-icollection-ilist.md

 - It is considered the most basic type for collections and is used to manipulate generic collections.
 - As it implements the `IEnumerable` interface so it also implements methods `MoveNext` and `GetCurrent`, so with this interface you can iterate through the collection.
 - ICollection also has its own methods (apart from `IEnumerable` methods) like:
-    - Add: It adds a record at the end of the collection
+    - `Add`: It adds a record at the end of the collection
-    - Remove: It removes the specified item from the collection
+    - `Remove`: It removes the specified item from the collection
-    - Contains: It’s a boolean type method that tells whether the collection contains the specified item or not.
+    - `Contains`: It’s a boolean type method that tells whether the collection contains the specified item or not.
 - Some collections that limit access to their elements, i.e. Queue or Stack class, directly implement the ICollection interface.
 - ICollection is normally used where we define EF table relationships and we use this in the virtual keyword.
 - ICollection doesn’t support indexing as IList does.